Patricia Roberts Harris: Career

 In 1964, Harris was elected a delegate to the Democratic National Convention from the District of Columbia.
 She worked in Lyndon Johnson's presidential campaign and seconded his nomination at the 1964 Democratic Convention.
-In October 1965, President Johnson appointed her Ambassador to Luxembourg, a role she served in until the end of the Johnson Administration.
+In October 1965, President Johnson appointed her Ambassador to Luxembourg, a role she served in until the end of the Johnson administration.
 She was the first African American woman named as an American envoy.
-She said of her appointment, "I feel deeply proud and grateful this President chose me to knock down this barrier, but also a little sad about being the 'first Negro woman' because it implies we were not considered before."
-Additionally, Johnson named her as alternate delegate to the United Nations General Assembly for the years 1966-1968.
+She said of her appointment, "I feel deeply proud and grateful this President chose me to knock down this barrier, but also a little sad about being the 'first Negro woman,' because it implies we were not considered before."
+Additionally, Johnson named her as alternate delegate to the United Nations General Assembly for the years 1966-68.

-In 1967, Harris returned to the faculty of the Howard University's School of Law, where she was named Dean in 1969, another first for a black woman.
+In 1967, Harris returned to the faculty of Howard University's School of Law, where she was named Dean in 1969, another first for a Black woman.
 She resigned as Dean a month later when Howard University President James E. Cheek refused to support her strong stand against student protests.
 She then joined Fried, Frank, Harris, Shriver & Jacobson, one of Washington, D.C.'s most prestigious law firms.

 In 1971, Harris was named to the board of directors of IBM, becoming the first Black American woman to sit on a Fortune 500 company's board of directors.
 In addition, she served on the boards of Scott Paper, the National Bank of Washington, and Chase Manhattan Bank.
-Upon her appointment to the Chase Manhattan board, she observed: "The demands on the small pool of blacks allowed to develop in the last 300 years is too great.
+Upon her appointment to the Chase Manhattan board, she observed: "The demands on the small pool of Blacks allowed to develop in the last 300 years is too great.
 What has to happen is that this pool must be increased, and that's something that big corporations can help to do.
-I'm a first on many boards, but I'm not going to be content to remain the only black, or the only woman."
+I'm a first on many boards, but I'm not going to be content to remain the only Black, or the only woman."

 Harris continued making an impact on the Democratic Party when, in 1972, she was appointed chairman of the credentials committee and, in 1973, a member-at-large of the Democratic National Committee.
-A testimony to her effectiveness and her commitment to excellence came when President Jimmy Carter appointed her to two cabinet-level posts during his administration.
+President Jimmy Carter appointed her to two cabinet-level posts during his administration.